physionetchallenges/python-example-2023/README.md

         user@computer:~$ cd example
         user@computer:~/example$ mkdir training_data test_data model test_outputs

-2. Download the training data from the [Challenge website](https://physionetchallenges.org/2023).
+2. Download the training data from the [Challenge website](https://physionetchallenges.org/2023/#data).
 Put some of the training data in `training_data` and `test_data`.
-You can use some of the training data to check your code (and should perform cross-validation on the training data to evaluate your algorithm).
+You can use some of the training data to check your code (and you should perform cross-validation on the training data to evaluate your algorithm).

 3. Download or clone this repository in your terminal.